ColeTrammer/iros/docs/iris/design/memory_management.md

 Memory management goes beyond simply allocated memory, and pertains to the handling of page faults, COW mappings, shared memory mappings, and disk caching.

+## Physical Memory Tracking

+All aspects of memory management operate on page granularity.
+For most memory management tasks, the kernel needs to be able to store information about each physical page in the system.
+Each page requires a reference count, which counts how many uses the page has.
+This comes into play because processes can share memory, either through an explicit API or implicitly through COW mappings.
+Another task which requires per-page information is the file system page cache, which needs to maintain a LRU cache of pages, so that the system can free up memory when needed.
+Additionally, when freeing an address space, there needs to be some way to release all the physical memory it used.

+Given that a page level tracking is required, it is important to consider how and where these page structures are allocated.
+One natural approach is to lazily allocate a page structure whenever one is needed.
+When a page's reference count reaches zero, this structure will not be returned to the allocator, but instead be kept in a free list.
+This issue with this approach is that it requires storing the physical address of the page in the page structure, and also requires allocating in certain cases.

+A more space efficent approach is to store all physical page structures in continuous memory.
+Then, a page structure's corresponding physical address can be calculated directly from its virtual address.
+In addition, we can easily go from a physical address directly to a page structure, which may be useful.

+### Page Structure Boostrap

+One problem with the latter approach is that all pages need to be allocated upfront.
+Given the total number of physical pages on the system, the kernel will be able to calculate how many pages it needs to reserve.
+After reserving the physical pages, the kernel must also reserve virtual address space to store each page structure.
+Additionally, physical backing memory most likely will be needed as well.